PixelHorror/learn-c-hard-way/notes.md

 `char` is a simple character which is printed with `%c`, you must use them using single quotes.

 A `string` in C is actually an array of characters.
 You declare them using `char name[]`, you use them with double quotes and print them with `%s`.

+## Exercise 7

+In which we understand how C casts stuffs.

+We get introduced to the `long` type which is a huge ass number.
+Gets printed using `%ld`.

+Chars are actually numbers in C, that's why Zed creates a `\0` character, which is the number 0.

+To print a `%` sign you use a double `%%`.

+## Exercise 8

+Mostly related to the way C measures stuff byte-wise. `sizeof` seems handy for that.